Approximate coverage area of

 Q. Why do I need an antenna and modem to get your wireless internet service?
 My computer already has wireless;

 can't I just use that?

 A. No. This is a question we hear all the time.
-The term "wireless" is a bit ambiguous in technology, and some
+The term "wireless" is somewhat ambiguous, and some

 The wireless adapter built into your computer is

 This is a short-range wireless technology, using low-power signals on unlicensed frequencies and designed to

 provide local internet access within a building or small area (usually about 300 foot radius).

 The signal is transmitted from a Wi-Fi router or access point, which needs

 to be connected to an internet provider.

 In contrast, our MMDS wireless uses high-power signals on FCC-licensed frequencies to deliver service over long distances

 from our tower (about 15 miles radius).
 An outdoor antenna and modem are required to receive our signal.
 Even if you

 were close enough to our tower to receive the signal without an outdoor antenna, your computer's wireless

 This is basically the same reason you cannot use your home cordless phone as a cellphone.
 Both devices are wireless

 but they use different frequencies and protocols and therefore are not interchangable.

 Q. My satellite TV/internet service sometimes stops working during bad weather.
 Does Data Truck suffer from

 A. Not usually.
 The reason satellite service is sometimes problematic is that the signal

 is being received from a geostationary